MicrosoftDocs/navdevitpro-content-pr/developer/methods/devenv-requestsessionupdate-method.md

  *SaveSettings*
  Type: Boolean

- Specifies whether settings are stored to the system table **2000000073 User Personalization** in the database.
+ Specifies whether to save the personalization settings in the table **2000000073 User Personalization** in the database. **true** saves the settings; **false** does not.
+If you set this to **false**, when the new client session is closed, the next time the user signs in, the session will return to the previous personalization settings.

-## Property Value/Return Value
- Type: Integer

- The return value is greater than or equal to 0 \(zero\).

 ## Remarks
 If this method is called in an OData or SOAP web service call, it is ignored.

+It is not recommended to have code after this call because if there is client communication the session has been abandoned.

 ## Example
  This example shows how to remove the sign from a negative numeric value.
 This example requires that you create the following variables and text constant.